gcallah/BookReviews/gray.md

 3. "Society and government can be improved, but what is gained can always be lost...
 There is no complete or final exit from the state of nature."
 (5)

-Gray's claim that Hobbes was a liberal may disconcert some who have interpreted Hobbes as a totalitarian; but here Gray makes a crucial, often over-looked, point about Hobbes:
+Gray's claim that Hobbes was a liberal may disconcert some who have interpreted him as a totalitarian; but here Gray makes a crucial, often over-looked, point about Hobbes:

 "Hobbes's was a state whose powers were unchecked, but its goals were strictly limited.
 Beyond securing its subjects